Everybit-legacy/everybit.js/whitepaper/README.md

 <a name="usernamesystem"></a>
 ###The username system
 <img src="http://i.imgur.com/sVmaxqb.png" alt="Username structure" width="350" align="right">
 You may have noticed that signatures depend on the existance of username records we can look up.
-These are maintained in a [Distributed Hash Table](#decentralizingusernames).
+These are maintained in a [Distributed Hash Table](#decentralizingusernames) (DHT).
 Once a username is created, it is permanently owned by whoever controls the private keys, subject only to the requirement that the user publish at least one piece of content per year.
 A field called `updated` stores the date of the most recent update to the username record, and anytime new content is created, the `latest` field is changed to point to their most recent content.
 Usernames are built up using strings of lowercase letters and numbers, [no other characters are allowed](#displaynames).

 The owner of a username controls their sub-user space as well.
 For example, user `foo` can create sub-users `foo.bar` and `foo.fighters`.
 There are three keys stored in each username record.
 New content is signed using the private key related to the `defaultKey`.
 This is the key used to verify the `sig` of a regular content puff.